In order to become an RCA technician, people needed to learn the fundamentals of electronics. For this, students studied at the RCA Institute.

 The United States’ entry into World War II brought about a shortage of trained personnel as former technicians went abroad to fight, and it also led to an increased demand for repair technicians for the electronic devices crucial to the war effort.
 The RCA Service company sent hundreds of service technicians to the war front, leaving a shortage back at home.
 To combat the loss, RCA established a program at Purdue University called the RCA Cadettes, an accelerated 44-week program that qualified women to work as engineering technicians.
 However, after the war and the return of men from the front , most of these women moved back into less prestigious production roles, or left the workforce completely.

 Also, graduates from the RCA Cadette program worked inside of RCA plants, not in the service company.
-RCA Service Company did not hire its first female repair teachnican until [DATE], when [NAME] began to work for the company.
+RCA Service Company did not hire its first female repair teachnicans until 1930's, when they began to work for the company.

 After the war, many men took advantage of the Servicemen's Readjustment Act of 1944 (more commonly known as the G.I.
 Bill) to take courses at the RCA Institutes.
 In the 1945 academic year, of the 1,000 new students who entered the New York school, more than 600 of them were returning veterans with their tuition covered by the G.I.
 Bill.
 By 1948, the student body grew so large that the New York RCA Institute moved into a newly built 400,000 square foot teaching center to accommodate the more than 1,500 students (most of them returning veterans) that applied each year.